 The older Hugo’s coloration always had this knack of drawing you into certain aspects of the performance at the cost of some other areas with bass and vocals to the fore and a slight smoothing of lower mids some way behind.
 Not so on the Hugo 2 where clarity and detail in these areas are now much superior and a little bit more engaging.

-By comparison, instrumental separation and imaging are that bit cleaner and more precise on the Hugo 2.
-That lowering of the previous Hugo’s warmth and going instead with a more linear response on the Hugo 2 makes a big difference, particularly for complex guitar, bass guitar or lower string clarity.
+By comparison, instrumental separation and imaging are a bit cleaner and more precise on the Hugo 2.
+That lowering of the previous Hugo’s warmth and going instead with a more linear response on the Hugo 2 makes a big difference, particularly for complex guitar, bass guitar, or lower string clarity.

 I always felt odd harmonics had a bit more emphasis when speaking about the timbre on the Hugo 1.
 Engineering quirks on vocals that digitize and use autotune, especially on note attacks, will sound a bit sharper sounding with the Hugo 1 when played alongside the Hugo 2.